 One way to identify authentic Chimayo Chili Powder is by its distinct pottery red-orange color.
 Native Chimayo chiles have medium heat and a smooth robust flavor with chocolate-like base tones.
 The remarkable thing about the real Chimayo chile is the ability to age the chile under controlled conditions.
 When aged properly, the chiles flavor is refined like a fine wine.
 If you’re interested, Saveur Magazine writes a great article about the village of Chimayo, it’s history and it’s culture.

 Is New Mexico Chile powder better?
 New Mexico is famous for it’s Chile peppers, so it’s no wonder their chile powders follow suit and bring a special richness in flavor.
 It certainly adds an authentic touch to Southwestern style cooking.
 Bold and spicy, and with a unique flavor profile, I treat this stuff like gold.
 So is it better?
 You bet!
 Absolutely!

 If you can’t make the trip to Chimayo, you can order these powders from on-line stores like Made in New Mexico, which is where I found this recipe.

-Whenever I’ve made quesadillas, I’ve sandwiched the ingredients inbetween two flour tortillas and then proceeded with the preparation.
-Whether that be oven or stove top.
+Whenever I’ve made quesadillas, I’ve sandwiched the ingredients between two flour tortillas and then proceeded with the preparation.
+Whether that be in an oven or on a stove top.